-If you were injured on a dangerous property, it’s usually not the property owner who will pay for your damages – it’s their insurance company.
-A big part of my job, then, is gathering the evidence of property owner negligence to make the case to the insurer about why you should be paid.
+If you were injured on a dangerous property, the property owner does not usually pay for your damages—their insurance provider does.
+A big part of our job, then, is gathering evidence of the property owner’s negligence in order to present a sound case to the insurer as to why you should be compensated.

-I also gather your medical records and bills, proof of lost wages, and other expenses for which you should be reimbursed.
-I handle all the negotiations for you so you don’t need to fight with a big insurance company.
-I have a long track record of successfully negotiating good settlements for my clients in a lot of different kinds of property cases, such as:
+Our Tupelo premises liability lawyers can obtain your medical records and bills, proof of lost wages, and other expenses for which you should be reimbursed.
+We handle all the negotiations for you so you don’t need to fight with a big insurance company.

 - Falls on stairs or broken sidewalks

 - Falling merchandise at big box stores

 - Dog bites and attacks

 The vast majority of personal injury and premises liability cases are resolved in negotiation, not in court.
 Occasionally, however, a premises liability case needs to go to court because the insurance company just won’t pay what the injured person should receive.
 If the insurance company or another party is fighting your claim, you can have peace of mind knowing you have an experienced trial attorney on your side.
 When you choose MW Law Firm PLLC - Mama Justice, you will have a fierce advocate in your corner every step of the way.

 Mrs. Wigginton is true to her name.- Lillian F.

 Missy is a fighter and doesn't give up on her cases.- Gayla